corelevel/easy-cms/readme.md

 # SQL Server CMS helper tool
-- This script will allow you to define complex filters for databases and servers
+- This tool will allow you to define complex filters for databases and servers
-- It will run your query on each server and each database and save results to a *csv* file(in command mode)
+- It will run your query on each server and each database and save results into a *csv* file(in command mode)

 ## Getting started
 - Modify *settings.xml* file